 The Pretoria course is popular with visitors, and 49 000 rounds were played at Waterkloof in 2021.
 The club offers affordable green fees, particularly for students and pensioners on weekday mornings.
 There are discounts for large groups on Sundays.

-2/ Waterkloof hosted three separate IGT Tour professional events in 2017, and there was some low rounds, notably a 60 by Chilean visitor Matias Calderon, who went on to win the 2018 SA PGA Championship, and a 61 by Justin Turner.
+2/ Waterkloof hosted three IGT Tour events in 2017.
+Low rounds were 60 by Chilean Matias Calderon (who won the 2018 SA PGA Championship), and 61 by Justin Turner.

-3/ Fort Klapperkop which sits on a ridge overlooking the golf club dates to 1886 and was built to protect Pretoria during the first Anglo-Boer War.
-It hosts a museum displaying artifacts from the Anglo-Boer Wars.
-Also on site is a steam locomotive from that era, a long tom gun, and the last tram used in Pretoria.
-There is a memorial to those who gave their lives for the SA Defence Force.
+3/ Fort Klapperkop (1886) sits on a ridge overlooking the club and was built to protect Pretoria during the first Anglo-Boer War.
+Its museum displays artifacts from the wars.
+On site is a steam locomotive from that era, a long tom gun, the last tram used in Pretoria, and a memorial to those who gave their lives for the SA Defence Force.

 4/ The 40-metre high Voortrekker Monument, made from granite and inaugurated in 1949, commemorates the Voortrekkers who left the Cape Colony between 1835 and 1854.
 A feature is the wall representing the ‘laager’ of 64 ox-wagons from the Battle of Blood River.

 5/ Sunshine Tour star Richard Sterne was 15 when he won the club championship in 1996, and defended it in 1997.